 Use your scissors to cut a small notch across the selvage and then use your hands to rip the fabric.
 I don’t mind the sound but it scares the crap out of my cat Whiskers.

 Use your hands to pull off any loose strings, there will be a lot of them.
-If you find the fabric keep unraveling as you pull off the strings you can cut the selvage end off completely.
+If you find the fabric keeps unraveling as you pull off the strings you can cut the selvage end off completely.

-Once I’ve got bunch of strips ready I wind the fabric into loops around my hand and keep them stored together in a small craft box or in whatever tote bag I’m carrying around at the time.
+Once I’ve got a bunch of strips ready I wind the fabric into loops around my hand and keep them stored together in a small craft box or in whatever tote bag I’m carrying around at the time.

-Clip off the edges of the strips, it’s not mandatory but it does make the knots smaller and easier to pull though the squares when you get to them.
+Clip off the edges of the strips, it’s not mandatory but it does make the knots smaller and easier to pull through the squares when you get to them.
 Cut a vertical slit about 1/2 inch away from the edge.

 Slide one end though the slit in the other.
 Make sure the face side of both fabrics is facing up.

 Take the loose end of the fabric you pushed though the first piece and push it through the slit in itself.
 In this example I put the green through the red, then the green through the green.